reading

 Our curriculum encourages and supports children to read widely and often, both for information and pleasure.
 Research shows that ‘reading for pleasure can promote better health and well-being’ and ‘is a more powerful factor in life achievement than socio-economic background.’
 (The Reading Agency) Indeed, through reading, children develop culturally, emotionally, intellectually, socially and spiritually.

-We use a range of reading schemes within Key Stage 1 including; Phonics Bug, Collins Big Cat, Dandelion launchers and Project X. In the early stages, the books are grouped in numbered boxes.
-This is to ensure teachers can closely match the book to the phonic needs of the child.
+We use a range of reading schemes within Key Stage 1 including: Phonics Bug, Collins Big Cat, Dandelion launchers and Project X. When the children are just beginning to read, they may bring home books without words until they are successfully blending sounds together.
+In these early stages, the books are grouped in numbered boxes.
+This is to ensure teachers can closely match the book to the phonic needs of the child and to the sounds they are learning in class.
 It is not necessarily the case that children move through the boxes numerically as it will depend on their individual phonic acquisition.
+When the children are working within Phase 3 and through to Phase 5 they

 Once the child is reading proficiently, they will move away from the numbered boxes and move to a wider range of reading materials.
 All of these books are colour banded for progression purposes.
 These boxes again contain a variety of different reading schemes with a mixture of fiction and non-fiction materials.